Silver Bullion

 From 1 oz Stackers to 100 oz Institutional Bars

 Silver bars consistently offer the lowest premiums over spot price among all silver bullion products — making them the preferred choice for investors focused purely on accumulating silver content at the lowest cost.
-The trade-off is liquidity: bars, especially large 100 oz pieces, can be slightly harder to sell quickly compared to widely recognized government coins.
 For most investors, a mix of bar sizes strikes the right balance between low premiums and ease of future sale.

 Silver Bullion — Forms, Purity & Typical Premiums